Axelph237/Vega-Sector/- resources/Misc Ideas.md

 # Skills & Skill Tree
 ## Skills
 All skills should have an active use in the game.
-Essentially, these are an effect that the player can use
+Essentially, these are an effect that the player can use at any time, or that the GM can call for them to roll.
+When a player fails a roll, they should fail-forward (like BW).
+This means that a failure means either:
+A) They succeed with some penalty or negative status condition
+B) Something happens that requires them to stop taking the action

 Skills will be an open-buy system similar to Crown & Skull.
 Rather than have any stats as a character, you will purchase and use skills throughout your campaign.